icure/icure-kotlin-sdk/docs/ReceiptApi.md

 <a name="getReceiptAttachment"></a>
 # **getReceiptAttachment**
-> kotlinx.coroutines.flow.Flow&lt;java.nio.ByteBuffer&gt; getReceiptAttachment(receiptId, attachmentId, enckeys)
+> java.io.File getReceiptAttachment(receiptId, attachmentId, enckeys)

 Get an attachment